OpenUpSA/municipal-data/README.md

 - contact_details.py
 - bad_expenditure.py

-## Scrape http:/mfma.treasury.gov.za for the Audit Report URLs into a CSV file
+## Scrape the MFMA website for the Audit Report URLs into a CSV file

-Using `municipal_finance/data_import/audit_reports`
+Using `municipal_finance/data_import/audit_reports.py`

 ## Insert/update from CSV files